-Press to activate the fresh water pump.
+Activates the fresh water pump.

-Washdown
+Washdown Pump

-Press to activate the raw water washdown pump.
-The pump is a pressure demand type and is protected by a circuit breaker on the MDP and an automatic reset breaker in the pump motor.
+Pressing this switch activates the raw water washdown pump.
+The pump is the pressure demand type and is protected by a circuit breaker on the MDP and an automatically resetting breaker on the pump motor.